mbergmann-sh/processDEMO/README.md

 # processDEMO
-processDEMO shows the usage of Qt5 process handling in order to put the output of a given command into a QTextView
+processDEMO shows the usage of Qt5 process handling in order to put the output of a given command into a QTextBrowser

 This example uses an Amiga cross compiler toolchain (selectable compilers: gcc and vbcc) to compile a given source file, shows the compiler output and reacts on the success of the compiling process.
 Three parameters are taken via QFileDialog, beeing stored into a prefs file in the user's home directory: Path to vc, path to gcc and path to the source file to compile.